autosuite/autolog/FEATURES.md

 ## Functional Requirements

-> How does the entire software system need to behave in order to fulfil the user's demands?
+> How does the entire software system need to behave to fulfil the user's demands?

 1. There is a many-to-many relationship between user stories and functional requirements.
 2. Functional requirements have a 1-to-many relationship to acceptance tests.
 3. Functional requirements have a 1-to-1 (but not onto) relationship with Epics.

-> Individual bugs and feature tickets are not included on this page, but they are derived 1-to-many from functional and non-functional requirements.
+> This page does not include individual bug and feature requests, but note: in Inkling Flow they are derived 1-to-many
+> from functional and non-functional requirements.

 ## Non-Functional Requirements